A Platform for Reading

 Readability had done such an amazing job with their service on the Web, but not having an iOS app in market was a big gap in the service that they needed to fill.
 They asked if we would be interested in partnering with them on building their mobile apps.

 We were game, but we wanted to do more than just fix what they had submitted previously.
 We thought there was an opportunity to build the best reading app possible.
+We saw an huge opportunity to make reading on the Web better.
 So we collectively agreed to start from scratch.

 We believed in Readability enough to invest in the company.